-On May 10, 2017, the Corporation and its lenders agreed to an extension of the maturity dates of the Credit Facilities from May 11, 2018 to May 11, 2020 and to the borrowing base remaining unchanged at \$950 million.
-For additional information regarding the Credit Facilities, see "Description of Capital Structure - Credit Facilities".
+On May 10, 2017, the Corporation and its syndicate of lenders agreed to an extension of the maturity dates of the Credit Facilities from May 11, 2018 to May 11, 2020 and to the borrowing base remaining unchanged at \$950 million.

 On May 11, 2017, Mr. James W. Surbey was elected as a director of the Corporation at the annual and special meeting of shareholders.
 On June 30, 2017, Mr. Surbey retired as the Vice-President, Corporate Development and Corporate Secretary of the Corporation.
-See "Directors and Officers".

 On August 1, 2017, the Corporation announced that it had entered into a definitive purchase and sale agreement with a private oil and gas company with respect to the Worsley Disposition.
 On August 31, 2017, the Corporation completed the Worsley Disposition for total consideration of approximately \$100 million (before adjustments), consisting of: (i) cash consideration of \$90 million; and (i) securities of affiliates of the purchaser with a total value of \$10 million.
 The effective date of the Worsley Disposition was July 1, 2017.
-For further information regarding the details of the securities acquired by the Corporation pursuant to the Worsley Disposition, see Note 7 - Investment in Securities to the Corporation's audited annual financial statements for the year ended December 31, 2017.